partmaster/reduced/README.md

 ## Usage (Part 1)

-Implementation of the counter demo app logic with the 'reduced' API without further dependencies on state management packages.
+Implementation of the counter demo app logic with the 'reduced' facade without further dependencies on state management packages.

 ```dart
 // logic.dart